-Free Brexit Investment Guide
+FREE Brexit Investment Guide

 Enter Details to Download Now

-Before the EU referendum on June 23rd 2016, if Britain chose to leave the European Union, an abundance of media outlets warned the public of a ‘post-Brexit apocalypse’.
+Before the EU referendum in June 2016, if Britain chose to leave the European Union, an abundance of media outlets warned the public of a ‘post-Brexit apocalypse’.
 Whilst uncertainty arose around Britain as to whether the UK property market was set to rapidly dwindle, negativity began to circulate surrounding the future of the country and its associated economy.

 Following on from Theresa May stepping down as Prime Minister, and a subsequent Conservative leadership race, Boris Johnson has been appointed the current Prime Minister and is tasked with delivering Brexit.
 Having served as an MP (for two constituencies), Mayor of London, and Foreign Secretary, Johnson is a prolific and well-known figure in British politics, and won the Conservative leadership vote with a majority vote of 66.4%.

 Johnson’s stance on Brexit is perhaps one of the reasons for him winning the leadership race.
 After a slew of unsuccessful negotiations with the European Union, and disagreements within parliament, many Conservative party members seemingly want a leader that can press forward with a clear vision on leaving as it comes to crunch time.

 Despite this, however, Johnson has made it known in many of his speeches since inauguration that he has every intention of leaving with a positive deal outcome.
 In the event that this cannot be reached, a £2.1 billion-pound fund has been set aside for ‘no-deal’ preparation.

 Only time will tell whether Johnson’s new cabinet is successful in carrying out a deal that will satisfy a convincing majority, but the expert predictions in our guide will give projections on the market going forward, regardless of the outcome.